tdrose/metaspace_analysis/README.md

 Since this table contains IDs of private METASPACE datasets, we cannot make it public.
 The code can be commented out to plot only uploaded public datasets over time.

-* Results for the publication have been performed on datasets uploaded before 02.02.23.
+* Results for the publication for Figures 1-4 have been performed on datasets uploaded before 02.02.23.